citp/privacy-policy-historical/m/ma/man/manchesterairport.co.uk.md

 Vibe – Vibe handles the travel area of our website.
 This includes booking flights, hotels and holidays.
 Vibe shares the personal information that they collect about you with us.
 For more information on how Vibe treats your personal data, please click [here](https://fly.manchesterairport.co.uk/travel/privacy-policy/).

 Virgin Media -  Virgin Media WiFi handles our free WiFi service within our three airports.
 When you sign up to use our free WiFi, Virgin Media has access to the personal information which you use to sign up.
-For more information on how Virgin Media treats your personal information, please click [here](http://www.virginmedia.com/shop/the-legal-stuff/privacy-policy.html).
+For more information on how Virgin Media treats your personal information, please click [here](http://www.virginmedia.com/shop/the-legal-stuff/privacy-policy.html/).

-  * Carwash – Manages carwash orders

-Salesforce – Customer Relationship Management (CRM) used by our online services to hold customer details
+  * Salesforce – Customer Relationship Management (CRM) used by our online services to hold customer details

 Oracle BI (full transaction data) – Used for financial reporting